anonymous-author-i/nonstructural-metalearn/README.md

 | online_adapt_sim   | Simulations of online model adaptation in quadrotor trajectory tracking control, also with the ablation study on the models. |
 | quadrotor_batchsim | A batch simulator that generates quadrotor motions for meta-learning, including a trajectory generator, a baseline controller and a disturbance generator. |

-This is a rough version and we are currently working on adding documentation and cleaning up the API for others to use.
+This is only a rough version.
+Further refinements of the documentary and API are on the way.